 Understanding the technology and the business

 Blockchain technology is transforming the business world in an unprecedented manner.
 In order to be able to identify how to use this technology to the benefit of one’s company, one needs to develop an understanding of it from both a technological and - in particular - a business point of view.
-The WU Executive Academy's four-day short program Blockchain Transforming Business is designed to bring blockchain technology and business together.
+The WU Executive Academy's four-day continuing education program Blockchain Transforming Business is designed to bring blockchain technology and business together.
 According to its academic director, Claudio Di Ciccio, the program will focus, in particular, on practical applications and on Vienna as a blockchain hotspot.

 Recently, blockchain technology has attracted less attention, which can certainly be interpreted as a good sign.
 After all, the hype surrounding the bitcoin cryptocurrency and its skyrocketing price has been inimical to the technology's development, given that many investors were interested only in earning fast money.
 However, bitcoin is just one application of blockchain technology, which offers many industries and businesses a host of opportunities.
 But which of these are worth pursuing, economically speaking?
 What should businesses pay attention to?
 And what opportunities for cooperation are proving beneficial?

 One cannot grasp blockchain technology and its economically viable applications unless one has a comprehensive understanding of the technological side of things and the business side of things.
 Hence, the WU Executive Academy has developed a new four-day program designed to deal with the topic from precisely these two perspectives.